Brexit & Designs

 - be recorded on the UK designs register

 - have the same legal status as if you had applied for and registered it under UK law

 - keep the original priority date

 - be a fully independent UK design that can be challenged, assigned, licensed or renewed separately from the original RCD

 Businesses, organisations or individuals that have applications for RCDs which are either not registered or have deferred publication at the end of the transition period, will have a period of nine months to apply in the UK for the same protection.
 In this case UK application fees will be payable, and the application will be subject to UK examination requirements.

 Unregistered design rights

-It will continue to be protected in the UK for the remainder of the 3 year term attached to it.
+Unregistered community designs that arise before the end of the transition period will continue to be protected in the UK for the remainder of their three year term through continuing unregistered designs.

-With offices in 6 European countries, HGF is ideally placed to assist clients through Brexit process and continue to handle all EU and UK design and other intellectual property matters as we do now.
-We will continue to be your trusted advisors and design representatives at both the EUIPO and the UKIPO.
+With offices in 6 European countries, HGF is ideally placed to assist clients continue to handle all EU and national trade mark, design and other intellectual property matters where we operate in Europe, as we do now.
+We will continue to be your trusted advisors and representatives throughout Europe.